Discover Kalkan on Turkey's Lycian Coast on your holiday

 The Taurus mountains in Kalkan rise to over ten thousand feet and the highest peaks are snow covered right into early summer.
 Its magnificent scenery with its lakes, woods and forests, its stunning turquoise coast line and superb ruins of two dozen cities make Lycia a place to explore and enjoy.
-Lycia's coastline runs for several hundred kilometers, borders the Mediterranean and attracts yachtsmen to the crystal clear waters and near perfect climate.
+Lycia's coastline runs for several hundred kilometres, borders the Mediterranean and attracts yachtsmen to the crystal clear waters and near perfect climate.